stromerbike/meta-medusa-dist/README.md

 - set "Coreutils ---> link" to N; Remark: To avoid conflicts with coreutils.
 - set "Coreutils ---> nice" to N; Remark: To avoid conflicts with coreutils.
 - set "Coreutils ---> printenv" to N; Remark: To avoid conflicts with coreutils.
-- set "Coreutils ---> w" to N; Remark: To avoid conflicts with procps.
 - set "Linux System Utilities ---> cal" to N; Remark: To avoid conflicts with util-linux.
 - set "Linux System Utilities ---> fallocate" to N; Remark: To avoid conflicts with util-linux.
 - set "Linux System Utilities ---> fdformat" to N; Remark: To avoid conflicts with util-linux.